Aberystwyth: Victorian era

 The Cambrian Railways line from Machynlleth reached Aberystwyth in 1864, closely followed by rail links to Carmarthen, which resulted in the construction of the town's impressive station.
-The Cambrian Line opened on Good Friday 1869, the same day that the new 292 m Royal Pier (designed by Eugenius Birch) opened, attracting 7,000 visitors.
+The Cambrian Line opened on Good Friday 1869, the same day that the new 292 m Royal Pier, designed by Eugenius Birch, opened, attracting 7,000 visitors.

 The railway's arrival gave rise to something of a Victorian tourist boom, with Aberystwyth becoming a significant holiday destination for working and middle-class families from South Wales in particular.
 The town was once even billed as the "Biarritz of Wales".
 During this time, a number of hotels and fine townhouses were built including the Queens Hotel, later renamed Swyddfa'r Sir (County Office) when used as offices by the town council, and most recently used as the external scenes of the police station in the television show Hinterland.
 One of the largest of these hotels, "The Castle Hotel", was never completed as a hotel but, following bankruptcy, was sold cheaply to the Welsh National University Committee, a group of people dedicated to the creation of a Welsh University.
 The University College of Wales (later to become Aberystwyth University) was founded in 1872 in this building.

 Aberystwyth was a contributory parliamentary borough until the Third Reform Act, which merged its representation into that of the county in 1885.

 In 1895, various businessmen who had been behind the Aberystwyth New Harbour Company formed the Aberystwyth Improvement Company (AIC) to take over the works of the defunct Bourne Engineering & Electrical.
-In 1896, the AIC completed three projects: the new landside pavilion for the Royal Pier; built the Cambria Hotel (later the United Theological College) and formed Constitution Hill Ltd, to develop a Victorian theme park.
+In 1896, the AIC completed three projects: the new landside pavilion for the Royal Pier; built the Cambria Hotel (Note: Later the United Theological College.) and formed Constitution Hill Ltd, to develop a Victorian theme park.
 Chief engineer George Croydon Marks designed all the AIC developments, including the United Kingdom's second longest funicular railway, which takes passengers up a 50% gradient to a park and camera obscura.